 During the week, Mrs. Salat goes to secondary school, eats fast food, IMs, listens to music on her Walkman, and beds her boyfriend three times a day.
 She now realizes she can't imagine she's anyone in particular's boyfriend, because pupils in other grades and her friends' boyfriends are always asking if they can come and do their homework in her house.
 At the sec—Mrs. Salat now says that now: sec—the latest is that Berta is "an easy lay" and is getting to be red-hot at oral sex.
 Even her teachers see her differently.

 When she's fed up with going to school every day and the unbalanced diet she's on, she decides she's had enough.
 One evening when she stays to dinner at her boyfriend's place, she begins to imagine she is his father's wife.
 Not because she fancies her boyfriend's father but because she feels like a change of scene.
 Her boyfriend's father immediately hassles her because she's not banked the garage-hand's money as she promised she would.
 She becomes her boyfriend's father's wife for a week.
 When she's had her fill, she's her boyfriend's father's brother's wife and, then, the wife of the press officer of a political party with whom they had dinner one night.
 The press officer and his wife—her, now—dine with the general secretary of the political party and, for a few days, she is his wife.
 She's also the president's wife, and spends a busy, busy month greeting the populace from balconies and inaugurating exhibitions.

-From I Love You When I'm Drunk.
-Forthcoming from Comma Press, translated with the support of the Culture Programme 2007-2013 of the European Union.
-Translation copyright Peter Bush.
+From I Love You When I'm Drunk, published 2008 by Comma Press.
+Translated with the support of the Culture Programme 2007–13 of the European Union.
+Translation copyright 2007 Peter Bush.
 All rights reserved.